 Family traditions are so important to me.
 Some of them are big like annual vacation but some of them are small.
 We do special things as a family throughout the year to bond and connect.
-One of our favorite family activities are Mystery Days.
+One of our favorite family traditions are Mystery Days.
 Mystery Days are basically a full day of fun activities.
 The best part is that they are a mystery!!
 Every stop is a surprise for the kids.
 My husband and I plan the itinerary and don’t give any hints.
 Mystery Days are so great because they are an easy family tradition that you can start this year.

 The best part about Mystery Days is that they become a family tradition that you will remember for years to come.
 They offer new insight into places you may have visited before and are a quick and easy way for some quality family time.